pmur002/hyperfun-project/README.md

 The code is licensed under the
 [Common Good Public License](http://www.cgpl.org/)

-The code (master branch) has been modified to run on Linux (Ubuntu 20.04).
+The code (master branch) has been modified to build and run on Linux (Ubuntu 20.04).